Hoi An among world's most colorful places to visit | Travel | Vietnam+ (VietnamPlus)

 The ancient town of Hoi An in the central province of Quang Nam has made its way into a list of the world’s most colourful places compiled by luxury tour operator Unforgettable Croatia based on Tripadvisor reviews.

-A street corner in Hoi An (Photo: VNA)Hanoi (VNA) – The ancient town of Hoi An in the central province of Quang Nam has made its way into a list of the world’s most colourful places compiled by luxury tour operator Unforgettable Croatia based on Tripadvisor reviews.

-With 1,105 reviews commenting on its colors, Hoi An ranked third on the list after Nyhavn in Denmark with 2,755 reviews and Chihuly Garden and Glass in the US with 1287 reviews, according to data collected last July by the London-based tour operator.
+With 1,105 reviews commenting on its colors, Hoi An ranked third on the list after Nyhavn in Denmark and Chihuly Garden and Glass in the US, according to data collected last July by the London-based tour operator.

-"The small town is renowned for its mix of Japanese, Chinese and French influences and streets lit with lanterns of all shapes, sizes and, more importantly, colors," it noted.
+It says the small town is renowned for its mix of Japanese, Chinese and French influences and streets lit with lanterns of all shapes, sizes and, more importantly, colors.